AdobeDocs/experience-manager-65.de-DE/help/assets/assets-formats.md

 * Metadata writeback works for PSB file format when it is added to the `NComm` handler.

-* Um mithilfe von Dynamic Media dynamische Ausgaben für EPS-Dateien in der Vorschau anzuzeigen und zu generieren, informieren Sie sich unter [Dateiformate Adobe Illustrator (AI), Postscript (EPS) und PDF](../assets/managing-image-presets.md#adobe-illustrator-ai-postscript-eps-and-pdf-file-formats).
+* To use [!DNL Dynamic Media] to preview and generate dynamic renditions for EPS files, see [Adobe Illustrator (AI), Postscript (EPS), and PDF file formats.](managing-image-presets.md#adobe-illustrator-ai-postscript-eps-and-pdf-file-formats)

 * Metadaten-Writeback für EPS-Dateien wird ab Version 3.0 von PostScript Document Structuring Convention (PS-Adobe) unterstützt.